the way of Helcim

 If you believe that there is a communication breakdown that is stopping a problem from being resolved or have a new solution that could benefit the whole company, we encourage you to break hierarchical structures or department silos and find the right person to communicate with.

 We find that writing is critical in taking blurry ideas and turning them into clear concepts.
 While a board full of sticky notes has its place and is a great way to capture a wide-range of possibilities, the format does not enforce constraints.
-Writing down a plan in a document takes that world of possibility and forces you to make choices, construct arguments and ultimately the process serves as an important first round of decision making with yourself.
-Getting good at writing takes time, but the investment is one worth practicing as the skill will help articulate your vision and goals more effectively.
+Writing down a plan in a document takes that world of possibilities and forces you to distill it into something that is clear and executable.

 We also believe that some of the best collaboration and debates happen in shared-documents, allowing a wide-range of stakeholders to asynchronously learn, debate and become part of the decision making process.